 Good storytelling is about having at least a somewhat conscious relationship to our ideal reader.
 It is about understanding the most effective order of events.
 Hold the story loosely, and be willing to write and rewrite.
 We want to tell the story in the most compelling way possible.

-The process of telling a story is akin to a Polaroid coming into focus, or an alien spacecraft moving toward planet Earth — as it approaches, it sees the Earth in greater and greater detail.
+The process of storytelling is akin to a Polaroid coming into focus, or an alien spacecraft moving toward planet Earth — as it approaches, it sees the Earth in greater and greater detail.
 We began with an idea, then we imagined the world, wrote an outline, and finally bashed out a first draft.
 Now that we have “channeled” that initial story, we step back and become curious about the most effective way to tell it.

 Let us imagine for a moment that we are the typical ruthless, yet openhearted reader.
 Our reader comes to the book with expectations.
-He wants to be taken on a journey, to be under the spell of the storyteller, in fact, our reader wishes to be seduced.
+He wants to be taken on a journey, to be under the spell of the storyteller.
+In fact, our reader wishes to be seduced.

 Basic technique, as far as I’m concerned, really just means maintaining an ongoing curiosity about structure, i.e., tracking the “want” through the plot points.
-As we grow as writers, we discover over and over again that our story is never entirely what we thought it was going to be.
-By being open to the structure questions, we can develop, over time, an abiding relationship to the infinite complexities of our human condition.
+As we grow as writers, we discover that our story is never entirely what we thought it would be.
+By being open to the structure questions, we can develop over time.
+We can build an abiding relationship to the infinite complexities of our human condition.
 By being open, we can become surprised at the unpredictability of human behavior.
 These discoveries can be frightening and thrilling all at once.
 Story structure is not a formula.
 Story structure can hold all of the complexities of the human condition.